 Two Ontario Species Lost?

 Two wildlife species have not been seen despite ongoing searches since they were last assessed by COSEWIC over 10 years ago.
 The Small Whorled Pogonia, a woodland orchid known from only one locality in south western Ontario, was last observed in 1998.
 Similarly, the Blanchard’s Cricket Frog has not been seen at any of its Lake Erie locations since 1970.
 Habitat degradation in this heavily developed region is the main concern for both species.
 They retain a status of Endangered awaiting further evidence that they no longer exist in Canada.

 Reaching up to 45 tons at maturity, humpback whales are the most acrobatic of all baleen whales.
 When originally assessed by COSEWIC in 1985, the North Pacific population of Humpback Whale was designated as Threatened due to dramatic declines in the early 1900s and continued commercial whaling up until 1967.
 Recent studies indicate, however, that the population off the Pacific coast is increasing steadily, despite continuing threats including collisions with ships, entanglement with fishing gear and underwater noise.
 The North Pacific population of Humpback Whales was re-assessed as Special Concern.

-COSEWIC’s next scheduled wildlife species assessment meeting will be held in Ottawa, ON, November 22-26, 2010.
+COSEWIC’s next scheduled wildlife species assessment meeting will be held in Ottawa, ON, in November 2011.